OpenNews/srccon/tickets.md

 permalink: /tickets/index.html
 ---

 The SRCCON 2016 ticket lottery is **closed for registration**.
-This is our first year distributing tickets via lottery instead of a first-come/first-serve ticket sale, and we hope the switch to the lottery system will produce a smoother experience that doesn't favor the fastest internet connections or twitchiest mouse-fingers.
+Thanks to everyone who put their name in for the lottery this year.

 **Here's what you need to know about getting a SRCCON ticket:**

 * The lottery is open **May 18 until noon Eastern on May 24**.
+IT IS NOW CLOSED.
 * Tickets will cost $195, each person selected will be able to purchase a single ticket, and tickets are non-transferrable.
 * You will be notified of your status in the lottery (selected or not) by 5pm Eastern on **May 25**.
-If selected, you will have 48 hours, until 5pm Eastern on May 27, to buy your ticket.
+If selected, you will have 48 hours, until 5pm Eastern on **May 27**, to buy your ticket.

 You can [read lots more about our switch to a lottery system](https://opennews.org/blog/srccon-tix/) on the OpenNews blog.